RodolfoBernardesSouza/software-engineer-test-backend/README.md

 1- You cannot delete a GROUP if there are USERS inside. *My comments: Its possible to be implemented however it demands time and better strategy to deal with DynamoDB (Adjacency List Pattern)* https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-adjacency-graphs.html

-2- So far you cannot update a GROUP if there are USERS inside. *My comments: the GROUP name is the partition key of the group entity.
-If you change the name you have to change all related users.
-Again, this demands time and can be solved with the Adjacency List Pattern.*

-3-So far you cannot update a USER email. *My comments: the USER email is the partition key of the user entity.
-If you change the email you have to change all related GROUP_MEMBERS.
-Again, this demands time and can be solved with the Adjacency List Pattern.*

-4- It is possible to turn on the AWS encryption between services but for now this is off (I have to do a discovery, also understand the costs of using it)
+2- It is possible to turn on the AWS encryption between services but for now this is off (I have to do a discovery, also understand the costs of using it)

 <!--
 title: 'Serverless Framework Python SQS Producer-Consumer on AWS'